 - The scheme is open if you have a trading profit of below £50,000 in 2018-19 or an average trading profit of below £50,000 from 2016-17, 2017-18 and 2018-19.

 - Scheme will be up and running to apply by early June - so claims for grants will be backdated to March 1st 2020.
+HMRC is aiming to contact people by mid-May if they are eligible with an invite to make an online claim (or an alternative offline method).

 - The income figure is taken from trading profit filed via tax returns averaged over the last three year (As in the calculator below).
 If less than three years are available, then the average of what years are available is taken.
 For those very recently self employed they are excluded from the scheme and will have to fallback to universal credit.